Braxai/Course-Notes/ECS 153 Computer Security/Introduction to Cryptography.md

 2. Integrity : prevent adversaries from tampering with private data
 3. Authenticity : be able to determine who created a given message

-Most cryptographic algorithsm that guarnatee integrity and authentticity work as follows :
+Most cryptographic algorithsm that guarantee integrity and authenticity work as follows :
 - A generates tag or signature on a message
 - A sends message to B
 - B receives message and tag, verifies tag is valid and was not modified by attacker